Change and Progress in Roundnet: Players Have a Choice - PART II

 Chris Wilkins, pro level player of Culb Spike Worldwide, has suggested allowing the serving teams non-serving partner to roam wherever they like pre-serve to set up for defense?
 Or potentially implement that same rule with the serve-receive team’s non-returning partner… to help set up for that second pass, which sometimes is good but sometimes really depends on which side the serve returner’s partner is to them, left or right,?
 Two-person serve return?

-Leaning Towards a Moved Back Service Line
+Leaning Towards a Deeper Service Line

 Another opinion I have for purposeful change in the actions of players during game play and serving in particular deals with service line infractions where the ball is contacted within 6 feet.